bassforte123/MetaLimits/README.md

      * Glitch chest appearance rate increased to 0.6%

  * The Slinger's Affinity
-   * Kill the Slinger's Past, have at least 50 Hegemony, and double dodge roll (if you feel like it).
+   * Kill the Slinger's Past.
-     * Steal back some Hegemony from The Paradox and The Slinger on the character screen.
-Super Tonic unlocked.
+     * Start with 2 coolness.

  * The Cultist's Affinity
    * Complete a Co-op Run.
      * Spawn a duplicate chest at the start of Co-op Mode.